MOBILIZE 物理治療中心

 Criteria Of Returning To Sport

-• At least 90% quadriceps and hamstrings strength compared to uninjured side
+• At least 90% quadriceps and hamstrings strength compared to the uninjured side

-• At least 90% performance during different hop tests compared to uninjured side
+• At least 90% performance on hop and functional tests compared to the uninjured side

 • No pain or swelling